cyrilliams/theazureproject/the beginning.md

 My goals are to create an Azure lab that show case my experience and developing expertise in Azure.

-I would like to create a lab with my own subscription and domain.
+I would like to create a lab with my own subscription and domain and replicate methodology that would be used in a real orgainization.

 Some things will be limited, as I am trying to reduce costs.